Odyssey: Legacy

-Translation
+Translations

 Livius Andronicus produced a Latin translation, Odusia.
 Little is known about the full work, which was probably not simply a translation, but surviving fragments are more formal than the original, and he reappropriated Homeric imagery from one part of the poem to another.
 Livius' Odusia eventually became a school text for Latin students; Michael von Albrecht says his translation was "beaten into" a young Horace.
 Nicholas Sigeros provided Petrarch with manuscripts of the Iliad and the Odyssey in 1354.
 (Note: Petrarch wrote in a letter: "Homer is mute to me, or, rather, I am deaf to him.
-Still, I enjoy just looking at him and often, embracing him and sighing, I say, 'O great man, how eagerly would) Petrarch's correspondent Giovanni Boccaccio persuaded a monk to called Pilato to produce translations in Latin prose—he finished the Iliad, but only came close to finishing the Odyssey.
+Still, I enjoy just looking at him and often, embracing him and sighing, I say, 'O great man, how eagerly would I listen to you.'"
+He unsuccessfully attempted to learn Greek.)
+Petrarch's correspondent Giovanni Boccaccio persuaded a monk called Leontius Pilatus to produce translations in Latin prose—he finished the Iliad, but only came close to finishing the Odyssey.
 The first printed edition in Greek was published in Milan 1488 by Demetrios Chalkokondyles, a Greek scholar resident in Florence.

 Printed translations for modern European languages surged in popularity in the 16th century, although many were only partial translations.
 The most popular edition of the century was a word-for-word Latin translation by Andreas Divus.
 The first completed Italian Odyssey, written by Girolamo Baccelli in free verse, was published in 1582.
 The first completed French translation was composed in Alexandrine couplets by Salomon Certon and printed in 1604.
 It lost public favour following the Académie Française language reforms in the 1630s and 1640s.
 Arthur Hall was the first to translate Homer into English: his translation of the Iliads first 10 books, which was published in 1581, relied upon a French version.
 George Chapman became the first writer to complete a translation of both epics into English after finishing his translation of the Odyssey.
 These translations were published together in 1616, but were serialised earlier, and became the first modern translations to enjoy widespread success.
 He worked on Homeric translation for most of his life, and his work later inspired John Keats' sonnet "On First Looking into Chapman's Homer" (1816).
 Emily Wilson writes that almost all prominent translators of Greco-Roman literature had been men, arguing this impacted the popular understanding of the Odyssey.
 (Note: Wilson argues these inflected the narrative with connotations not present in the original text.
 For example, she says several translators interpreted the language used to refer to the slaves having sex with the suitors—the femine article hai (lit. 'those female people')—as meaning sluts or whores.)